Podshot/mcedit2-Filter-Wrapper-Plugin/README.md

 2. Open the project up in your favorite IDE
 3. Change line 50 in `src/mcedit2/editortools/__init__.py` from `)` to `) + tuple(_registered_tools)`
 4. Create a directory in the `src/plugins` directory called `wrapper`
-5. Download the code in this repository and put the `wrapper` directroy
+5. Download the code in this repository and put the `wrapper` directory
 6. Create a directory named `filters` in the `wrapper` directory, or run MCEdit 2.0 once to create the directory
 7. Put a MCEdit Legacy/1.0/Unified filter in the `filters` directory and run it from the "Legacy Filter Wrapper" tool in the Toolbar